python/mypy/docs/source/kinds_of_types.rst

 Generators
 **********

-A basic generator that only yields values can be annotated as having a return type of either :py:class:`Iterator[YieldType] <typing.Iterator>` or :py:class:`Iterable[YieldType] <typing.Iterable>`.
+A basic generator that only yields values can be succinctly annotated as having a return type of :py:class:`Iterator[YieldType] <typing.Iterator>`.
 For example:

 .. code-block:: python